The First Catholic Church in Nakhodka, Russia

 From the Ground Up

-In 2015, we suddenly found ourselves with a vocations boom, but had nowhere for our seminarians to live!
+In 2015, we suddenly found ourselves with a vocations boom in Indonesia, but had nowhere for our seminarians to live!
 We were able to lease living space with the nearby Vocationist community, but knew this arrangement could be only temporary.
 What to do?

 Prayers were answered when we learned there was a 4.6-acre tract of land for sale on Flores.
 It was close to the Vocationists and there was also an SVD (Society of the Divine Word) seminary nearby.
-We bought the land in June of 2015 and Fr.
-Ino and the seminarians immediately got busy.
+We bought the land in June of 2015 and the CJD community immediately got busy.

 They have cleared brush, hauled sand, mixed cement, poured foundations, raised walls, tiled

 floors, and installed windows, doors, and roofing.
-This has all been accomplished while they were also attending daily Mass, maintaining their prayer lives, attending classes, and performing Catholic outreach to the surrounding community!
+They accomplished all of this while also attending daily Mass, maintaining their prayer lives, attending classes, and performing Catholic outreach to the surrounding community!

-They have built bamboo structures that might last as long as 10 years, depending on the weather and climate.
+The temporary buildings are of bamboo and might last as long as 10 years, depending on the weather and climate.
 We know this is a temporary solution, but it allows us to “buy time” while we raise funds for permanent buildings.